gorixInc/gorixInc.github.io/_posts/2024-06-16-rally_challenge.md

 A PilotNet model was trained on the augmented images for 7 epochs.
 The model was then evaluated by running the VISTA evaluation on the official rally competition's test dataset.

 ### Perceiver results
 For our experiments with the Perceiver we did not use data augmentation and trained on only 4 paths from the dataset as to iterate on the model faster.
-The model was trained with sequences of images of length 128.
-For all our tests with different parameters, we observed models very quickly converging local minima with very poor performance.
-For fixed batch size and sequence length, all models converged to approximately the same high loss value, high prediction RMSE, and in most cases approached a 0 whiteness score, meaning the models likely predicted a constant turn angle.
+The models were trained with sequences of images of length 128.
+For all our tests with different parameters, we observed models very quickly converging to local minima with very poor performance.
+For fixed batch size and sequence length, all models converged to approximately the same high loss value, high prediction RMSE, and in most cases approached a 0 whiteness score, meaning the models likely predicted a constant steering angle.
 In the figure below you can observe the described effects:

 <div align='left' class="image-row">